Tibetan Clothing and Diverse Tibetan Dress Culture

 Top 10 Tibetan Monasteries

-Visiting various Tibetan monasteries would be part of your Tibet trip.
-Here's the list of the top 10 Tibetan Buddhism Monasteries, from which You can not only see the marvelous religious artworks but also discover the spiritual home of Tibetan people.
+Check the top 10 Tibetan Buddhist monasteries.
+You can not only see marvelous religious artworks but also discover the spiritual home of Tibetan people.

 Tibetan Thangka Painting

-Tibetan thangka is a kind of scroll painting decorated with colored satin, with distinct national characteristics, strong religious color and unique artistic style, which has always been regarded as a treasure by people.
-It is also a valuable resource for the study of ancient painting.
+Tibetan thangka is a kind of scroll painting decorated with colored satin, with distinct national characteristics, strong religious color and unique artistic style.

 Top Five Main Beliefs of Tibetan Buddhism

-Tibetan Buddhism is rooted in Mahayana Buddhism and has been practiced in Tibet for more than 1000 years.
-It has developed a rich body of teachings and philosophies.
-In this article, the top five essential beliefs will be briefly discussed.
+Tibetan Buddhism is rooted in Mahayana Buddhism and has been practiced in Tibet for 1000+ years.
+Here're the brief instructions to top five essential beliefs.

 Email response within 0.5~24 hours.